danielmt/packer-templates/README.md

 ## Configure the vagrant box

-Edit the ta-debian-7-wheezy.json (or the other one you prefer) and check the variables at the beginning of the file.
+Edit the debian-7-wheezy-virtualbox.json and check the variables at the beginning of the file.

 *Note*:

-The debian iso file name contains the version number and, as soon as a new release will be out and the 770 will be removed from the debian servers, the debian-770-wheezy.json file will be outdated and you'll get the "ISO download failed" error after running the build command.
+The debian iso file name contains the version number and, as soon as a new release will be out and the 780 will be removed from the debian servers, the debian-780-wheezy-virtualbox.json file will be outdated and you'll get the "ISO download failed" error after running the build command.
 To fix the issue go on http://cdimage.debian.org/debian-cd/current/amd64/iso-cd/, check which is the latest net-inst version and copy its checksum from the MD5SUMS file.
 Then edit the .json file and update these variables at the beginning of the .json file:
 * "iso_url": update the link to the iso file
 * "iso_md5": insert the new MD5 checksum